 4 Things to Try Before Calling a Furnace Repair Company in Waukesha Co.

 If your thermostat setting isn’t the culprit, head to the furnace to try these 4 simple steps.
-Watch our furnace troubleshooting video for a step by step guide from our Waukesha HVAC technician.

 1. Check the Furnace Filter.